zuckrepo/PokerView/README.md

 # PokerView
-This is a iOS project， multi views are presented like poker, and it's similar to Android (Lollipop) Recent.
+This is a iOS project, multi views are presented like poker, and it's similar to Android (Lollipop) Recent.

 This project is inspired by [MaterialRecents](https://github.com/ZieIony/MaterialRecents).